our authors

 A high school dropout, Michael later earned his BA at the University of Illinois and an MA at the University of Chicago.
 His pre-fiction work was in creative marketing, journalism, and public relations.
 He earned awards for copywriting at the Chicago area’s Stevens and Tate agency.
 In journalism, he reviewed film and theatre as a freelancer for Chicago’s New City newspaper and wrote film feature stories as a freelancer for the Chicago Sun-Times, including articles on film noir and on the movies of noir icon Robert Mitchum.
 His background in noir inspired the Matt Moulton series.

-Past Tense - Matt Moulton #1 (Level Best Books, Feb.
-2024) - The author’s salute to the hard-boiled detectives of the 40’s and 50’s.
+PAST TENSE - Matt Moulton #1 (Level Best Books, 2024) - The author’s salute to the hard-boiled detectives of the 40’s and 50’s.
 Matt Moulton, PI escapes San Francisco after a tragic ending to a case, to settle in LA where he becomes embroiled in murder, corruption, and betrayal that expose the glitter capital’s sinister underbelly.
 It’s pure “black & white” noir reminiscent of Dashiell Hammett and Raymond Chandler.

 Contact - Dean Krystek